Vishesh3011/jamitize-server/README.md

   ]
 })
 ```
-Enable authentication in MongoDB by editing the `mongod.conf` file:
+Enable authentication in MongoDB by editing the `mongod.conf` in ~/etc/:
 ```
 security:
   authorization: enabled